-Providers that receive a score of less than 50% above the mean average will not be considered.
+Applicants that quote a price per child per day which is more than 75% above the mean average from all applications received will not be considered.

-Providers delivering specialist provision for children with SEND/Additional needs where over 85% of places are for children with medium-high level of need (where children hold an EHC plan) will be grouped separately from mainstream providers on the basis of the higher cost needed to accommodate this cohort (see information below).
+Applicants delivering specialist provision for children with SEND/Additional needs where over 85% of places are for children with medium-high level of need (where children hold an EHC plan) will be grouped separately from mainstream providers based on the higher cost needed to accommodate this cohort (see information below).
 These applications will be evaluated against one another to encourage good value for money in the service being offered.